Pinpoint tests of microclimate control (cars from 08.2001)

 Yes

-REPLACE heater blower switch.
-CHECK the system is working properly
+REPLACE the heater fan switch.
+CHECK the system for proper operation

 No

-LOCATE and REPAIR open circuit 31S-FA33 (black-orange) between solder joint S24 and the heater blower switch, using the wiring diagrams.
-CHECK the system is working properly
+LOCATE and REPAIR the open in the 31S-FA33 (Black/Orange) circuit between solder joint S24 and the heater blower switch using the wiring diagrams.
+CHECK for proper system operation

-• Is the battery voltage recorded in all cases?
+• Is battery voltage registered in all cases?

 Yes

-REPLACE heater blower switch.
-CHECK the system is working properly
+REPLACE the heater fan switch.
+CHECK the system for proper operation

 No